Skip to main content

 After completing this unit, you’ll be able to:

-• Build branches into OmniScripts.
+• Build branches into Omniscripts in Omnistudio for Managed Packages.

-• Add conditional branching to an OmniScript.
+• Add conditional branching to an Omniscript.

-• Use element properties to change the UI and UX of an OmniScript.
+• Use element properties to change the UI and UX of an Omniscript.

-• Manipulate and inspect OmniScript JSON.
+• Manipulate and inspect Omniscript JSON.

 Before You Start